yvelikova/axway-open-docs/content/en/docs/apigtw_admin/makegateway.md

 {
-"title": "Configure a gateway domain",
-"linkTitle": "Configure a gateway domain", "weight":"10",
+"title": "Configure an API Gateway domain", "linkTitle": "Configure an API Gateway domain", "weight":"10",
 "date": "2019-10-14",
-"description": "Use the `managedomain` command to register a host gateway in a new domain and to create a new gateway instance."
+"description": "Use the `managedomain` command to configure a managed API Gateway."
 }

-This topic describes how to use the `managedomain` command in interactive mode to configure a managed gateway.
-It shows the minimum steps required to configure a domain: register a host in a new domain and create a new gateway instance.
+This section describes the minimum steps required to configure an API Gateway domain:

+* Register a host in a new domain
+* Create a new API Gateway instance

-{{< alert title="Note" color="primary" >}}This topic assumes that you have already installed your gateway (see the [API Gateway Installation Guide](/docs/apigtw_install/)).
-To use the gateway, you must have a domain configured in your installation.
-If you installed the QuickStart tutorial, an example domain was created automatically.
+{{< alert title="Note" color="primary" >}}If you installed the QuickStart tutorial, an example domain was created automatically.
 If you did not install QuickStart, you must configure a domain using `managedomain`.{{< /alert >}}

-A single gateway installation supports a single gateway domain only.
+A single API Gateway installation supports a single API Gateway domain only.
 If you wish to run gateways in different domains on the same host, you need separate installations for each domain.
-For details on gateway domains and groups, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).

 You can also use the topology view in the web-based API Gateway Manager tool to manage a newly created domain.
-For example, you can perform tasks such as create or delete API Gateway groups and instances,and start or stop the gateway instances.
+For example, you can create or delete API Gateway groups and instances, and start or stop instances.
 For more details, see [Manage domain topology in API Gateway Manager](/docs/apigtw_admin/managetopology).

 ## Managedomain script